John Julien

 This foundational knowledge SOP shows the difference between a Roth IRA and a traditional IRA.

-7 examples of SOPs for businesses
+7 Examples of SOPs for Businesses

 With the five examples above, you have a good baseline for any SOP you create.
 But to help out a bit more, here are seven more examples.
 These examples include a few industry and department-specific SOPs.

 This SOP example shows your basic workflow article.
-A workflow article is a decision tree that has interactive technology, such as a knowledge base or a knowledge ops platform
+A workflow article is a decision tree that has interactive technology, such as a knowledge base

 With this example, it starts out as a decision tree.
 Then the procedure ends as a how-to article with the how-to information.

-2. HR SOP example
+2. HR SOP Example

 Your human resource department deals with a lot of SOPs.
 They are in charge of onboarding new hires.
 They oversee compliance in your company.
 And, let's not forget, they are the ones who handle your vacation requests.